MikiyasKIflu/Farespizzeria_menu/DEPLOYMENT_GUIDE.md

 ## Prerequisites
 - A GitHub account (free)
-- Your Appwrite credentials ready
+- Your Supabase credentials ready

 ## Step 1: Push Code to GitHub